adamrenklint/bap/README.md

 - ```bitcrush``` number between 0 and 16, resamples waveform to defined bit depth, defaults to ```0```, i.e. no resampling
 - ```bitcrushFrequency``` number between 20 and 22050, normalization frequency at which to apply the bitcrusher effect, defaults to 6500
 - ```bitcrushMix``` number between 0 and 100, ratio of wet bitcrushed signal to mix with dry signal, defaults to 50
+- ```trimToZeroCrossingPoint``` boolean, automatically trim sample start and end to zero crossing point to avoid clipping, defaults to true

 ### pattern